Q & A

 What causes Irlen Syndrome?

-Research shows that these perception problems appear to be caused by a difference in one of the visual pathways that carry messages from the eye to the brain.
+Research shows that these perception problems appear to be caused by a difference in one of the visual pathways that carry messages from the back of the retina to the brain.
 This causes a timing difficulty in the processing of visual information.
 When the Irlen Filters filter out specific wavelengths of light, this changes the way the brain processes the visual information.
 The pathway from the eye to the brain appears to function normally.
 The brain is calmer and not in overuse.

 Would colored sunglasses or tinted lenses from an optometrist help?